pidg3/CB-interview-exercise/README.md

 - Front and back end are tightly coupled (although can be tested independently).
 Located in subdirectories: `/frontend` and `/backend`.
 - Node 12.14.0 used
 - Prettier script defined at top level, to run: `npm run prettify`
+- Note that package.lock files are not included.
+This is because there were causing issues when running both inside and outside of the work network.

 ### Frontend